DANMAN1038/Voting-System/Project1/Readme.md

+## Important Change Branch
+*The finalize project after deadlineis located in the "Update-Branch"

 ## How to run:

 Click run button in IDE (typically a play button already located on screen, or through the Run tab at the top)